Algorithms

 Introduction

-Millions of Canva users worldwide have unleashed their creativity with our new Draw tool, which lets you add customized drawings to your design to make them stand out.
+Millions of Canva users worldwide have unleashed their creativity with our new Draw tool(opens in a new tab or window), which lets you add customized drawings to your design to make them stand out.
 However, if you’re anything like us, even a simple straight line drawn with a mouse or a trackpad can end up looking like a path trod by a tipsy squirrel.
 Don’t even get us started on circles and rectangles.
 So when we set out to plan the draw tool, we knew we’d need to lend a hand to those of us lacking surgeon levels of steadiness.
 So we built Shape Assist, which uses machine learning (ML) to turn a shaky scribble into a sleek vector graphic (you can thank us later).

 Design considerations